alexch/codelikethis/public/lessons/javascript/cypress.md

 ... **after** the entire test function has *already finished executing*!

-at the time `cy.get` returns a wrapper, a wrapper, and at the time it is returned, *nothing has happened yet*, so you can't simply store the result in a variable or print it
+`cy.get` returns a wrapper, and at the time it is returned, *nothing has happened yet*, so you can't simply store the result in a variable or print it

 This is *by design*.
 Commands are enqueued and managed by Cypress to reduce timing issues and general test flakiness.

 # then

-`then` turns a wrapper into a value for further use inside a callback (which only gets called later on, after the promise resolves)
+`then` turns a wrapper into a value for further use inside a callback (which only gets called later on, once the `get` chainer succeeds)

 ```
 cy.get('div#preview').then((el) => {